 Pining for the fjords?
-Us, too -- but there's a lot of other stuff about the land of the Vikings that floats our longboat.
-Besides dramatic scenery, there's great history, culture -- and it goes without saying the winter sports are incredible!
+Us, too - but there's a lot of other stuff about the land of the Vikings that floats our longboat.
+Besides dramatic scenery, there's great history and culture in Oslo, Bergen, and other smaller cities and towns - and it goes without saying the winter sports are incredible!

 Our winter adventure above Norway´s Arctic Circle